AhmedMagdyHosny/Memory-Allocations-/README.md

 5) To press a button you have to enter all the values inside the text box beside it and the press the button
-6) The .exe file found in Csharp -> bin -> debug -
->Csharp.exe
-7) The aqua color means that this is a free space written on it the value of the free space
+6) The aqua color means that this is a free space written on it the value of the free space
-8) The brown color means that a process has taken this free space in memory and written on it the name of the process
+7) The brown color means that a process has taken this free space in memory and written on it the name of the process
-9) If you entered the same process more that one time to allocate space and you want to deallocate it you have to press deallocate button twice a time to deallocate this same process from all over
+8) If you entered the same process more that one time to allocate space and you want to deallocate it you have to press deallocate button twice a time to deallocate this same process from all over